phossa/phossa-di/README.md

     `$providers` can be array of `ProviderAbstract` objects or provider classnames.

-    `$extensions` should only be used if user has its own extension defined.

   - `get(string $id, array $arguments = [], string $scope = ''): object`

-    If extra arguments are used, new instance will be generated even if it was configured as a shared service.
+    If extra arguments are provided, new instance will be generated even if it was configured with a `Container::SCOPE_SHARED` scope.

     *Arguments may contain references like `@service_id@` or `%parameter%`*.